James Blake (tennis): Career

-2001–2004: Making a name for himself
+Early career

 2001

 At the age of 21, Blake saw his first Davis Cup action in 2001 against India and became the third person of African-American heritage to play for the Davis Cup for the United States (after Arthur Ashe and MaliVai Washington).
 Ranked no. 120 in the world, Blake accepted a wild card into Cincinnati Masters.
 He beat a qualifier and Arnaud Clément to reach the round of 16, where he met Patrick Rafter.
 Blake came close to winning the first set (falling in a tiebreak), and after dropping the second set, Rafter, according to Blake's autobiography, complimented him at the net and boosted his confidence immeasurably by saying, "Now do you believe you can beat someone like me, or even me?"
 Blake's name became more recognizable worldwide after he pushed the eventual champion Lleyton Hewitt to five sets at the US Open.

 2002

 In January 2002, Blake won the 2002 USTA Waikoloa Challenger in Hawaii.
 A month later in Memphis he posted his first win over a top-10 ranked opponent, Tommy Haas, who was then ranked no. 5, and reached the final, losing to Andy Roddick.
 He reached the quarterfinals at the ATP Masters Series (AMS) event in Rome in May and the final at Newport in July.
 In August, in Cincinnati, he won his first career ATP Tour title and his first ATP Masters Series title: it came in doubles with Todd Martin, making Blake the first African-American male to win a title of any kind in Cincinnati's 101-year history.
 He was also the first African-American to reach a final in Cincinnati since 1969, when Arthur Ashe reached the doubles finals with Charlie Pasarell.
 The next week in Washington, he won his first ATP Tour singles title, beating Andre Agassi in the semifinals and Paradorn Srichaphan in the final.
 At the US Open, he reached the third round, where he again faced the top-ranked and world number one Lleyton Hewitt for the rematch of the previous year.
 In an entertaining match Blake was again defeated in five sets.